RAHS Home > Acknowledgement Of Country

 Tree on the site of Yuranigh’s Grave, Molong, NSW

-This photograph was taken on the site of Yuranigh (d.1850) of the Wiradjuri People.
+This photograph was taken on the grave site of Yuranigh (d.1850) of the Wiradjuri People.
 He was among three Aboriginal guides employed by Surveyor-General Sir Thomas Mitchell to accompany him on his 1845 expedition from Boree, near Molong, to central Queensland.
 Mitchell frequently mentioned Yuranigh in his journals for his role in finding food and water, providing information on native flora and fauna, and acting as an interpreter and diplomat.
 He referred to Yuranigh as ‘guide, companion, counsellor and friend’.

 Tree on the site of Yuranigh’s Grave, Moolong, NSW, 2015.
 A tree with a large trunk which is located in a field.
 It has a fence around it and a plaque in front of it.